JAWAI TANGARAN COASTAL MANGROVE AND MIXED FORESTS ECOSYSTEM

 The Jawai Tangaran Coastal Mangrove and Mixed Forests ecosystem is home to a diverse range of wildlife, including several bird and reptile species with varying conservation status.
 Among the notable species is the Long-tailed Macaque (Macaca fascicularis), which is currently classified as Endangered (EN).
 The Oriental Darter (Anhinga melanogaster) and the White-bellied Sea-Eagle (Haliaeetus leucogaster) are both Near Threatened (NT), indicating that these species are at risk and require monitoring.

 Most of the species in the area, however, are listed as Least Concern (LC), meaning they are not currently at significant risk of extinction, although the population might decrease.
 These include a variety of birds such as the Little Egret (Egretta garzetta), Brahminy Kite (Haliastur indus), and the Collared Kingfisher (Todirhamphus chloris).
-Other species like the Javan Pond Heron (Ardeola speciosa), Cattle Egret (Bubulcus ibis), and Spotted Dove (Spilopelia chinensis) are also classified as Least Concern.
+Other species like the Javan Pond Heron (Ardeola speciosa), Cattle Egret (Bubulcus ibis), and Spotted Dove (Spilopelia chinensis) are also present.

-Additionally, several smaller bird species such as the Common Iora (Aegithina tiphia), Pied Triller (Lalage nigra), and Plain Prinia (Prinia inornata) are present in the area, along with various types of munias, sunbirds, and pigeons, all of which are also considered Least Concern.
-The region is also home to several reptile species, including the Schneider's Mangrove Snake (Cerberus schneiderii), the Spotted Skink (Emoia atrocostata), and the Common House Gecko (Hemidactylus frenatus), all of which are likewise listed as Least Concern.
+Additionally, several smaller bird species such as the Common Iora (Aegithina tiphia), Pied Triller (Lalage nigra), and Plain Prinia (Prinia inornata) are present in the area, along with various types of munias, sunbirds, and pigeons.
+The region is also home to several reptile species, including the Schneider's Mangrove Snake (Cerberus schneiderii), the Spotted Skink (Emoia atrocostata), and the Common House Gecko (Hemidactylus frenatus).

-The presence of diverse mangrove species like the Large-leaved Mangrove (Bruguiera gymnorrhiza), Cylindrical Mangrove (Bruguiera cylindrica), and Cannonball Mangrove (Xylocarpus granatum), all classified as Least Concern, underscores the ecological richness of the area.
-Additionally, species like the Nipa Palm (Nypa fruticans), Lumnitzera (Lumnitzera racemosa).
+The presence of diverse mangrove species like the Large-leaved Mangrove (Bruguiera gymnorrhiza), Cylindrical Mangrove (Bruguiera cylindrica), and Cannonball Mangrove (Xylocarpus granatum), underscores the ecological richness of the area.
+Additionally, species like the Nipa Palm (Nypa fruticans), Lumnitzera (Lumnitzera racemosa) are also present.

 Threats